Skip to main content

 curl --request POST \

---url http://beaconcha.in/api/v2/ethereum/validators \
+--url https://beaconcha.in/api/v2/ethereum/validators \

 --header 'Authorization: Bearer <token>' \